RobinMeis/MITMsmtp/README.md

 ```

 If you want to get the full message, you have to enable logging.

+### Logging
+Running `MITMsmtp --log logdir` will enable logging.
+Please make sure that the directory exists.
+MITMsmtp will create n+1 files while n is the amount of received messages.
+Each mail will be written into a new file like it has been received.
+Additionally all received credentials are stored in credentials.log.

 To use mitm-smtp as a transparent SMTP Proxy, enable forwarding mode...
 ``sysctl -w net.ipv4.ip_forward=1``